sourcegraph/about/handbook/product/roles/product_designer.md

 - Experience designing for of B2B or B2D (developer) applications.
 - Experience working with distributed or remote teams.
 - Experience building and implementing complex design systems.
-- Experience working on or leading big product redesign.
+- Experience working on or leading a product redesign.

 ## Learn more about us